A long text by;

 Gutta på Haugen – Amundsen HQ (Lysaker)

-After the meal, we are in more familiar neighbourhoods and our stops are less frequent.
+After the meal, we are in more familiar neighborhoods and our stops are less frequent.
 And it is good for us get some faster and longer walks now as we continue through Majorstuen and Briskeby towards Frognerparken.
 Passing by all the sculptured people there, we went separate ways as Erik had to pick up some kids – the three remaining of us continues through the park to the other side leading us down to Skøyen and the ocean front.
 We stop by Maschmanns for a bottle of beer to go – and continue the walkway along the waterfront downing a beer as we got closer and closer to the city boarder and our office.

 When we passed through the door of Amundsen Sports HQ, there were only Erika and Frithjof still working….
 But enough for us to brag about the great new sneakers and how nice it is to sometimes be a tourist in our Own Town.